btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 :::danger As an individual using a third-party host All payments made through the Lightning Network will go to your third-party's wallet.
-Take precautions and only use this option while using a trutworthy third-party host to ensure you get your funds back.
+Take precautions and only use this option while using a trustworthy third-party host to ensure you get your funds back.
 :::

-On a self-hosted server, you can use only one internal Lightning node.

-Server owners can use the same Lightning node for an unlimited number of stores tied to their admin account.
-Other users can connect to their external nodes.
-External connection is technically advanced task, and we recommend that if you want Lightning, you should deploy your own server, which comes with all the necessities bundled up.
+Non-admin users can also connect to their own external nodes.
+Lightning node external connections are a technically advanced task.
+We recommend that if you want Lightning, you should deploy your own server instead, which comes with all the necessities bundled up.

 ### How to find node info and open a direct channel with a store using BTCPay?